Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: AdaPT

 \subsection{Precision Switching Mechanism}

 Precision switching in quantized DNN training is the task of carefully balancing the need to keep precision as low as possible in order to improve runtime and model size, yet still keep enough precision for the network to keep learning.
-In MARViN, we have encoded these opposing interests in two operations, the PushDown Operation and the PushUp Operation. \paragraph{The PushDown Operation} Determining the amount of information lost if the precision of the fixed-point representation of a layer's weight tensor is lowered, can be heuristically accomplished by interpreting the precision switch as a change of encoding.
-Assume a weights tensor $W^l \sim Q$ of layer $l \in \mathbb{L}$ with its quantized counterpart $\widehat{W}^l \sim P^l$, where $P^l, Q^l$ are the respective distributions.
-Then the continuous Kullback-Leibler-Divergence \cite{kullback1951information} \eqref{eq:ckld} represents the average number of bits lost through changing the encoding of $l$ from $Q^l$ to $P^l$.
+In AdaPT, we have encoded these opposing interests in two operations, the PushDown Operation and the PushUp Operation. \paragraph{The PushDown Operation} Determining the amount of information lost if the precision of the fixed-point representation of a layer's weight tensor is lowered, can be heuristically accomplished by interpreting the precision switch as a change of encoding.
+Assume a weights tensor $\boldsymbol{W}^l \sim Q^l$ of layer $l \in \mathbb{L}$ with its quantized counterpart $\widehat{\boldsymbol{W}}^l \sim P^l$, where $P^l, Q^l$ are the respective distributions.
+Then the continuous Kullback-Leibler-Divergence~\cite{kullback1951information} \eqref{eq:ckld} represents the average number of bits lost through changing the encoding of $l$ from $Q^l$ to $P^l$, with $p$ and $q$ denoting probabilities, and $w$ the elements of the weights tensor:

-Using discretization via binning, we obtain $P^l$ and $Q^l$ at resolution $r^l$ through the empirical distribution function defined in eq. \ref{eq:edf}.
+Using discretization via binning, we obtain $P^l$ and $Q^l$ at resolution $r^l$ through the empirical distribution function:

 that can then be used in the discrete Kullback-Leibler-Divergence \eqref{eq:dkld}.